raspberrypi/usbboot/Readme.md

 Otherwise, the SPI EEPROM bootloader image will be loaded instead.

 <a name="secure-boot"></a>
-## Secure Boot
+## Secure Boot -  BETA
-TODO - Add link to whitepaper / user-guide
+Secure Boot is currently a BETA release feature and the functionality to permanently enable secure-boot via OTP is not enabled in this release.

 ### Host setup
-Secure boot require a 2048 bit RSA asymettric keypair and the Python `pycrytodomex` module to sign the EEPROM config and boot image.
+Secure boot require a 2048 bit RSA asymmetric keypair and the Python `pycrytodomex` module to sign the EEPROM config and boot image.

 #### Install Python Crypto support (the pycryptodomex module)
 ```bash